The iPhone 12 Pro Camera Review | Still Impressive 3 Years Later...

 More shine, more smarts, and less grain.

-While the 5G may not seem directly correlated to the stunning iPhone 12 camera, think again.
+While the 5G may not directly correlate to the stunning iPhone 12 camera, think again.
 Its accelerated wireless speeds and better performance on congested networks work hand-in-hand with the apps you’ll use to edit photos and piece together short films.
-Not to mention the huge downloadable files you’ll use on the go or for steaming your favorite Youtube video with high-quality HDR.
+Not to mention the vast downloadable files you’ll use on the go or to stream your favorite Youtube video with high-quality HDR.
 Kick out the lag, invite in the swift. iPhone 12 Pro also has the most 5G bands of any smartphone on the market so that you can receive more 5G in harder-to-reach places.

-Deep Fusion, which will optimate the noise level reduction on pictures, will now be on every camera — including the telephoto ones on the iPhone 12 Pro and Pro Max.
-All 12 models can record in Dolby Vision HDR, automatically color grading your videos in the Dolby Vision standard.
+Deep Fusion, which will optimize the noise level reduction in pictures, will now be on every camera — including the telephoto ones on the iPhone 12 Pro and Pro Max.
+All 12 models can be recorded in Dolby Vision HDR, automatically color grading your videos in the Dolby Vision standard.
 After testing this feature under multiple scenarios, we found that it was a fantastic addition to Apple’s updates, as we feared it would be a gimmicky feature.
-The Pro models support Dolby Vision HDR at all settings up to 4K 6-fps, all happening within the Photos app, which is pretty amazing.
+The Pro models support Dolby Vision HDR at all settings up to 4K 6-fps, all happening within the Photos app, which is pretty impressive.

 Though, don’t get me wrong.
 I’m not surprised that Apple implemented an HDR feature into video, as most home TVs and streaming services offer HDR vision for our viewing pleasure.
-One important note to make, as well, is that the Dolby Vision HDR video feature is more or less automatic (and NOT buried in your video settings) is a big deal.
-It’s the way of the future and we’re stoked to get a glimpse of what that looks like from here forward.
+One important note to make, as well, is that the Dolby Vision HDR video feature is more or less automatic (and NOT buried in your video settings) and is a big deal.
+It’s the way of the future, and we’re stoked to see what that looks like from here on.
 It can only get better and better every year; we’re already dreaming of what it’ll look like down the line.

-These phones will also be able to record a special raw photo file Apple coins, “ProRaw”; honing in on the idea of an image with raw flexibility but with the smarts of computational imagery.
+These phones will also be able to record a particular raw photo file, Apple coins, “ProRaw,” honing in on the idea of an image with raw flexibility but with the smarts of computational imagery.

 For Video…

-Across the iPhone 12’s and iPhone 12 Pro, Apple heavily focused on the video quality improvements from the previous models.
+Across the iPhone 12 and iPhone 12 Pro, Apple has heavily focused on video quality improvements from previous models.
 The iPhone 12 and iPhone 12 mini offer a standard focal length (26mm) and an ultra-wide focal length (13mm).
 The iPhone 12 Pro offers a standard focal length (26mm), an ultra-wide focal length (13mm), and a telephoto focal length (58mm).
 While the iPhone 12 pro-Max offers the same wide and ultra-wide cameras, the telephoto lens is slightly longer at 65mm.
-Faster apertures in all cameras at a welcome change and improved Optical image stabilization.
+Faster apertures in all cameras are a welcome change and improve optical image stabilization.
 In the iPhone 12 Pro max, Apple has introduced sensor-shift stabilization in the wide lens.
 The difference is noticeable when capturing video.

-But the biggest news is the introduction of HDR video recording with Dolby Vision up to 30 fps in the iPhone 12’s and HDR video recording with Dolby Vision up to 60 fps in the iPhone 12 pros.
+But the biggest news is the introduction of HDR video recording with Dolby Vision up to 30 fps in the iPhone 12s and HDR video recording with Dolby Vision up to 60 fps in the iPhone 12 pros.
 This allows 4k 10bit recording at 4:2:0, capturing an incredible range of color and depth.
-The best way to view this new HDR video is on an HDR display - which all iPhone 12’s and iPhone 12 pros can do.
+The best way to view this new HDR video is on an HDR display - which all iPhone 12’s iPhone 12 pros can do.
 Outside of HDR, the Standard dynamic range has improved with better colors and details.
-Overall the improvements for video are huge if you upgrade from an iPhone X or later.
+Overall, the improvements for video are huge if you upgrade from an iPhone X or even the iPhone 11.

 The TrueDepth camera is nothing shy of extraordinary.
 With slo-mo video support for 1080p at 120fps, you can adequately capture your dog running through a pile of mud like a champ.
 Timelapse comes with stabilization, even in Night Mode, and an extended dynamic range for up to 30fps.
 It is revolutionary and equipped with wide color capture for photos and Live Photos, lens correction, retina flash, auto image stabilization, and burst mode.